 I wrote this for broad consumption so I used colloquial terms, not Hypnobabies terms.
-I plan on sharing this story far and wide as I advocate for the safety and beauty of natural VBAC deliveries.
+I plan on sharing this story far and wide as I advocate for the safety and beauty of natural VBAC births.

 This is a very long story, not because a lot happened, but because I experienced a lot while it was happening.